California milestone: 4 million acres burned in wildfires

 The Glass Fire is the fourth major blaze in the region in three years and comes ahead of the third anniversary of an Oct.
 8, 2017, wildfire that killed 22 people.

-Newsom said people there have been “torn asunder by wildfires seemingly every single year, this drumbeat, where people are exhausted, concerned, anxious about their fate and their future.”

 Around the state, 17,000 firefighters were battling nearly two dozen major blazes.
-Virtually all the damage has been done since mid-August, when five of the six largest fires in state history erupted.
+Virtually all the damage has occurred since mid-August, when five of the six largest fires in state history erupted.
 Lightning strikes caused some of the most devastating blazes.

 Cal Fire Deputy Chief Jonathan Cox said wildfires have scorched 3.9 million acres in California since Aug.
-15. That figure, which works out to over 6,000 square miles (15,500 square kilometers), is astonishing even in a state that has had its fair share of fires.
+15. That figure, which works out to more than 6,000 square miles (15,500 square kilometers), is astonishing even in a state that has had its fair share of fires.

 “It’s likely that over the next day or two we will crest the 4-million-acre mark.
 The biggest year before this year was 1.54 million,” Cal Fire Chief Thom Porter said.
 “We are dwarfing that previous record and we have a lot of season left to go.”

+The death toll increased to 31 people after a person burned in the LNU Lightning Complex died from their injuries, Cal Fire said in a statement.
+A cluster of fires sparked by lightning in mid-August in the San Francisco Bay Area was fully contained Thursday.

-Fire officials said the Glass Fire had first priority.
-Since erupting last Sunday, the fire has destroyed nearly 600 buildings, including 220 homes and nearly the same number of commercial structures.
+Fire officials said the Glass Fire was their top priority.
+Since erupting Sunday, the fire has destroyed nearly 600 buildings, including 220 homes and nearly the same number of commercial structures.

-Some 80,000 people were under evacuation orders, which were expanded on Thursday.

-Fire and public safety officials warned that more evacuations are possible.
-They asked the public to remain vigilant, stay out of evacuation zones and quit demanding that officers let them back into off-limits neighborhoods.
+About 80,000 people were under evacuation orders and officials warned that more were possible.
+Fire and public safety officials asked people to remain vigilant, stay out of evacuation zones and quit demanding that officers let them back into off-limits neighborhoods.

-About 150 miles (240 kilometers) to the north of wine country, the Zogg Fire, which also erupted during Sunday’s high winds and grew quickly, has killed four people.
+About 150 miles (240 kilometers) to the north of wine country, the Zogg Fire, which also erupted during Sunday’s high winds and grew quickly, has killed four people and destroyed 153 buildings.

 The Shasta County sheriff’s office released two of their names Thursday: Karin King, 79, who was found on the road where the fire started, and Kenneth Vossen, 52, who suffered serious burns and later died in a hospital.
 Both were from the small town of Igo.